top of page

 What Is the FAA ADHD Fast Track Process?

-The Fast Track is a streamlined pathway the FAA created for pilots and air‑traffic controllers who have a history of ADHD (or past stimulant use) but no current symptoms that would endanger flight safety.
-If you meet the criteria, your Aviation Medical Examiner (AME) may issue your medical certificate once our report and supporting documents are uploaded.
+The ADHD Fast Track is a streamlined pathway the FAA created for potential pilots and air‑traffic controllers who have a history of ADHD (or past stimulant use) but no current symptoms that would endanger flight safety.
+If you meet the criteria, you can complete the Fast Track process prior to your first Aviation Medical Examiner (AME) visit.

 If you've taken ADHD medication within the past four years or need a more comprehensive assessment, you may require a full FAA neuropsych eval instead of the Fast Track process.